Somatic Experiencing

 • Life transitions that leave you uncertain or overwhelmed

-• Coping by staying busy, zoning out, or powering through
+• Coping by staying busy, zoning out, or avoiding

 Somatic Experiencing (SE) is a body-centered approach to healing trauma and chronic stress.
-It works by supporting your nervous system to come out of survival mode, so you can feel more present, capable, and connected to your life.
+It works by helping your nervous system come out of survival mode, so you can feel more present, capable, and connected to your life.

-Instead of focusing only on thoughts or memories, SE guides you to notice what’s happening in your body: tension, bracing, heaviness, or even collapse.
-These patterns show how your body is still trying to work through experiences that once felt overwhelming.
+Instead of focusing only on thoughts or memories, SE guides you to notice what’s happening in your body—tension, restlessness, bracing, numbness, reactivity, shutdown, or even physical pain.
+These patterns often show how your body is still holding on to experiences that were overwhelming, either in the moment or over time.

-If you’ve been living with emotional exhaustion, physical pain, or reactions that feel bigger than the situation calls for, Somatic Experiencing offers a different kind of support.
-It helps your nervous system find more safety, so it can release stored stress, work through past trauma, and respond to life with more flexibility and clarity.
+If you’ve been living with emotional exhaustion, physical symptoms, or reactions that feel bigger than the situation calls for, Somatic Experiencing offers a different kind of support.
+This work helps shift those ingrained patterns, so you can respond to life with more clarity, steadiness, and choice.

 What Somatic Experiencing Sessions Are Like